-We are a clinical-stage biotechnology company focused on the discovery and development of engineered T cell therapies for B cell-mediated autoimmune diseases.
-Our proprietary technology utilizes CAAR T cells that are designed to selectively bind and eliminate B cells that produce disease-causing autoantibodies, or pathogenic B cells, while sparing normal B cells.
-Our lead CAAR T cell product candidate was designed based on chimeric antigen receptor, or CAR T, cell technology that has been successfully developed and is marketed for the treatment of B cell cancers.
+We are a clinical-stage biotechnology company focused on the discovery and development of engineered T cell therapies for patients with B cell-mediated autoimmune diseases.
+Our proprietary technology utilizes Chimeric AutoAntibody Receptor, or CAAR, T cells that are designed to selectively bind and eliminate only specific B cells that produce disease-causing autoantibodies, or pathogenic B cells, while sparing normal B cells.
+Our lead CAAR T cell product candidate was designed based on the Chimeric Antigen Receptor, or CAR, T cell technology that has been successfully developed and is marketed for the treatment of B cell cancers.
 We believe our technology, in combination with our proprietary Cabaletta Approach for selective B cell Ablation platform, called our CABA platform, has applicability across over two dozen B cell-mediated autoimmune diseases that we have identified, reviewed and prioritized.
-In order to accelerate product development for our lead program and to access a proven cell therapy manufacturing platform, we have entered into a collaboration with the Trustees of the University of Pennsylvania, or Penn.
+In order to accelerate product development for our lead program and to access a proven cell therapy manufacturing platform, we have entered into a collaboration with the University of Pennsylvania, or Penn.
 We hold multiple agreements with Penn to develop CAAR T cell therapies for the treatment of these diseases.
 Our goal is to leverage our team's expertise in autoimmunity and engineered T cell therapy and our collaboration with Penn to rapidly discover and develop our portfolio of CAAR T product candidates.
 Our initial focus is on pemphigus vulgaris, or PV, which is an autoimmune blistering skin disease.
-We submitted an Investigational New Drug application, or IND, to the U.S. Food and Drug Administration, or the FDA, in August 2019.
-Our IND was accepted in September 2019, and we plan to advance our lead product candidate, DSG3-CAART, into a Phase 1 clinical trial for the treatment of mucosal pemphigus vulgaris, or mPV, in 2020.
-We are also advancing additional product candidates currently in discovery-stage or preclinical development for the treatment of MuSK MG, mucocutaneous PV, or mcPV, and Hemophilia A with FVIII alloantibodies.
+We submitted an I nvestigational New Drug, or IND, application for our lead product candidate, DSG3-CAART, to the U.S. Food and Drug Administration, or the FDA, in August 2019.
+Our IND was cleared in September 2019 and we plan to initiate our DesCAARTesTM Trial in 2020.
+The FDA granted DSG3-CAART orphan drug designation for the treatment of PV in January 2020, and fast track designation for improving healing of mucosal blisters in patients with mucosal pemphigus vulgaris, or mPV, in May 2020.
+We are also advancin

 We were incorporated in April 2017.
 In August 2018, we entered into multiple agreements with Penn to develop the CAAR T technology to treat B cell-mediated autoimmune diseases.
-Our operations to date have been financed primarily by net proceeds of \$86.4 million from the sale of convertible notes and convertible preferred stock.
-As of September 30, 2019, we had \$71.0 million in cash and cash equivalents.
+Our operations to date have been financed primarily by net proceeds of \$86.4 million from the sale of convertible notes and convertible preferred stock and net proceeds of \$71.0 million from the sale of common stock in our initial public offering, or IPO, in October 2019.
+As of March 31, 2020, we had \$131.0 million in cash and cash equivalents.